aarushgupta/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi!
-I am a third year undergraduate at IIT Roorkee, majoring in Computer Science & Engineering.
-I am a Deep Learning enthusiast and am currently working on interesting problems in the field of Computer Vision</p>
+<p> I am a third year undergraduate at IIT Roorkee, majoring in Computer Science & Engineering.
+I am a Deep Learning enthusiast and am currently working on interesting problems in the field of Computer Vision.
+At IIT Roorkee, I worked with Dr. Biplab Banerjee on problems related to the recognition of human actions in videos.</p>

 <p> I recently worked with Dr. Marco Pedersoli and Jose Dolz at ETS Montreal, Canada on the problem of Group Level Emotion Recognition in Images for the ICMI'18 EmotiW Challenge.
-We were ranked 4th among all the participating teams.</p>
+We were ranked 4th among all the participating teams.
+We also submitted our methodology in the form of a short paper for the conference.
+The paper is also available on arXiv <a href="https://arxiv.org/abs/1807.03380"><b>[Link]</b></a></p>

-<p> I am also working with Dr. Biplab Banerjee at IIT Bombay on the problem, Zero-Shot Learning for Human Action Recognition in Videos. </p>
+<p> I am also a core member of the Vision and Language Group at IIT Roorkee, a student-run research-centric Deep Learning group.
+We meet twice a week to discuss relevant Deep Learning research papers and budding ideas in the community.</p>

 <!-- <p>I am always interested to discuss new and relevant ideas.
 Feel free to drop me an email if interested. </p> -->